-When a beneficiary receives retroactive Medicaid coverage, the QIO approval letter must be provided to the LIP provider within 10 business days from the date of the Medicaid eligibility determination.
+When a beneficiary receives retroactive Medicaid coverage and services are medically necessary, the QIO approval letter will be provided to the LIP provider within 10 business days from the date of the Medicaid eligibility determination.

-For beneficiaries receiving retroactive coverage, all other Medicaid service and documentation requirements must be met in order to receive Medicaid reimbursement for the covered period.
+For beneficiaries receiving retroactive coverage, documentation requirements must be met in order to receive Medicaid reimbursement for the covered period.